zoroqi/srid.ca/imported/Setting up i3 on Thinkpads running NixOS.md

 ## Monitor plug and play

-Unlike GNOME, in i3 you will explicitly have configure external screens when docking or undocking the laptop.
+Unlike GNOME, in i3 you will explicitly have to configure external screens when docking or undocking the laptop.
 While `arandr` can be used to do this manually, it is better to use a service like `autorandr` to automatically switch configuration when docking state changes.

 ```nix
 # Monitor plug n play